micka-coder/talmedia/tanakh/judges/tanakh-judges-chapter-3-rashi_en.md

 ### passuk 9

 ### passuk 10
 <b> The Divine spirit visited him.</b> R' Tanchuma expounded: He studied the statement of the Holy One, blessed is He, to Moshe in Mitzrayim, "I have surely seen (lit. 'seeing, I have seen') the tribulation of my people."<sup>1</sup><i class="footnote"> Shemos, 3:7.</i> What are the two sights?<sup>2</sup><i class="footnote">‘Seeing’ I have ‘seen’.</i> He said to him, "I see that they are destined to err with the golden calf—nevertheless, 'I have seen the tribulation of my people.'"
 Asniel expounded upon this, saying, whether innocent or guilty, He is obliged to save them.<sup>3</sup><i class="footnote">Shemos Rabah, 3:2.
-Accordingly, “He judged Yisroel” in our passage does not refer to Asniel’s adjudication of litigation in the courtroom, but to his exposition of “I have seen” in his prayer before Hachem.
+Accordingly, “He judged Yisroel” in our passage does not refer to Asniel’s adjudication of litigation in the courtroom, but to his exposition of “I have seen” in his prayer before Adonoy.
 In his “judgement”, Yisroel was to be saved.
 (Radal there, 5)</i>

 ### passuk 11